 If it is the CEO who has the interest due to receipt of a gift, they are not to provide advice to council or prepare reports for council, either directly or indirectly (section 5.71A).

 Councillor Sandy receives a $450 watch for her birthday from her friend, Sally.
-As Councillor Sandy did not receive the gift in her capacity as a council member, the gift does not need to be disclosed.
+As Councillor Sandy did not receive the gift in her capacity as a council member, the gift does not need to be disclosed or entered in the gift register.

-To assist council members and CEOs with understanding how the interests relating to gifts operates, refer to Figure 3.
+members and CEOs with understanding how the interests relating to gifts operates, refer to figure 3.

-The decisions and the council’s reasons for making that decision must be recorded in the minutes of the meeting.
+The decisions to permit participation and the council’s reasons for making that decision must be recorded in the minutes of the meeting.

 For an interest created by a gift(s) over $1000 in a twelve-month period, only the Minister can make a decision to allow participation or the provision of advice or a report.